A uniform ergodic theorem for degenerate flows on the annulus: Introduction

-This last expression tends to $0$ as $T\to+\infty$.
-It is well-known that a spectral gap leads to the rate $T^{-1}$.
-However here, owing to the assumption that the flow degenerates, there is no spectral gap.
-In \cite{Ben-Artzi2019a} we showed that a rate may be extracted if there exists a subspace $\Xcal\subset L^2(\Acal)$ and some $r>0$ such that the density of states (DoS) has a bound of the form
+The last expression tends to $0$ as $T\to+\infty$.
+It is a simple consequence that a spectral gap leads to a rate of convergence of $T^{-1}$.
+However, as we prove in Corollary \ref{cor:spec-gap} below, the operator $A$ defined in \eqref{eq:operator-a} has no spectral gap due to Assumption \ref{ass:main}.

+We overcome this difficulty by using the results of \cite{Ben-Artzi2019c}, where it is shown that even when there's no spectral gap, one can still extract a rate (albeit perhaps slower and only on a subspace) if the density of the spectrum near $0$ is bounded.
+More precisely, if there exists a subspace $\Xcal\subset L^2(\Acal)$ and some $r>0$ such that the density of states (DoS) of $A$ has a bound of the form

 where $\psi\in L^1(-r,r)$ is strictly positive a.e. on $(-r,r)$.
 This then allows one to replace the integration $\di E(\lambda)$ in \eqref{eq:von-neumann} with $\frac{\di E(\lambda)}{\di\lambda}\di\lambda$ and to apply the estimate \eqref{eq:dos-bound} near $\lambda=0$.
 Therefore, to prove Theorem \ref{thm:main} the main task is to obtain an estimate of the form \eqref{eq:dos-bound}, which involves identifying an appropriate subspace $\Xcal$.
 This is achieved thanks to the observation that the operator $A$ is unitarily equivalent to the multiplication operator $\phi k$ via a Fourier transform in $\theta$ (where $k\in\Z$ is the Fourier conjugate of $\theta$).
+It is worthwhile mentioning that the result \cite{Ben-Artzi2019c} has been further refined recently in \cite{Kachurovskii2023a,Kachurovskii2023}.

 To obtain an estimate of the DoS as in \eqref{eq:dos-bound}, the first step is to understand the structure of the spectrum.
 Here we take the point of view that $A$ is fibered in $m$, composed of the one-dimensional operators